Park Rules, Etiquette and Safety

 Don’t be embarrassed to ask questions or muzzle your dog the first few times he/she attends the dog park.
 Better be safe than sorry.
 If your dog has never worn a muzzle but you feel they may need to, please ask for advice on how to get them used to wearing one.

-This prevents the dog from running away as you enter/exit the park (other dogs will want to greet yours) and toileting in the indoor section.
+The Control of Dogs Order 1992 mandates that any dog in a public place must wear a collar.
+Prior accessing the park, your dog must wear this collar and be attached to a lead; this prevents the dog from running away as you enter/exit the park (other dogs will want to greet yours) and toileting in the indoor section.
 Following this rule also enables you to easily direct him/her to the outside toileting area.
+Please note: we do not allow the use of electric/shock collars, prong/pinch collars, choke chains and half check/martingale in the premises.
+For more information on this, please read Action Petz guide about dog collars.

 Toileting in the the indoor park area is strictly forbidden:

 Always take your dogs/s to the outside toilet area upon arrival and encourage them to toilet only in this area.
 Most dogs need at least 15 to 20 minutes in the yard, please do not rush your dog.
-If your male dog tends to scent mark please purchase a male dog wrap; these disposable wraps cost only £1 (you can get them at our reception) and will save you from cleaning up after your dog.
+If your dog tends to scent mark please purchase a dog wrap at our front desk, these wraps and will save you from cleaning up after your dog.
 And please, remember to always pick up/clean up after your dog.

 Introduce your dog to other dogs gently and gradually: